Leadership

 President

-VP Chapter Standards & Relations
+VP Chapter Relations and Standards

 VP Finance